 A few G33’s had front anti-roll bars fitted, and it was also available as a factory supplied extra.
 Ginetta had tried various roll bar thicknesses on the race track (under advice from Mark Hales), finally ending up with an 18mm diameter one.
 Fitting one can be a mixed blessing as for smooth track use body roll is undesirable, and an anti-roll bar helps prevent this by linking the front lower wishbones together through a pivoting bar and the thickness of this bar will control how much give there is between the wishbones.
 As the car starts to roll and the inside wishbone lifts, some of this movement is transferred to the outer wishbone to counteract the body roll.
 This can sharpen the turn in slightly, but reduces the general compliancy of the suspension.
 To some extent anti-roll bars are fitted to overcome other areas of deficiency in the suspension design.
 Reducing body roll on the G33 does help mask the problem of the differing front and rear roll centres.
 As said before it's all a compromise to identify how you want to use the car, and what suit's one person may not suit another.

 The original wheel fitment was going to be a 195 x50 x 15", but when this looked over small in the wheel aches, Ginetta increased the size to 215 x 50 x 15.
 Such large tyres on such a light vehicle, can cause the tyres to steer the car over rougher roads, not the other way around!
 You can reduce the tyre width to 205 x 50 (or 55) x 15 to sharpen the steering without significant loss of grip.
 When choosing tyres, the grip of a tyre is stated as its traction rating on the side wall.
 This goes from "A" downwards through B and C, but this rating is only a test of the tyres ability to grip when locked on concrete.
 Not really a dry cornering test.
 Just about every half decent tyre you come across will be a "A" rating unless it's really bad, and the odd one may be rated as "AA" that is the best you can get for this test. it's much better indication of grip is the tyre's wear rating and this is also stamped on the sidewall.
 By their nature soft tyres wear faster, but also grip better.
 Typical examples are 100 - 200 really soft high grip, 200 - 300, sporting but good wear and 300 + for lower grip and long life.
 A G33 is best suited around or less than 200 for grip and wear as the car is light weight.
 Problem with grip ratings however is they don't seem consistent between manufacturers.
-I personally like the Goodyear F1.
+My personal favorite is the Toyo Proxy TR1 205 55 15.

 As already mentioned, the springing rates used on the factory cars were pretty hard, used to help cover up some basic deficiencies in the suspension geometry.
 Standard spring rates seem to vary from 300lb to 325lb in various combinations front and rear.
 Personally I run 275lb on the front and 300lb on the rear and am happy with the road handling without being bone jarringly hard and bouncing across the road instead of following it.